Holland Tunnel: Tolls

-As of 5 January 2025, the tolls-by-mail rate going from New Jersey to New York City is $18.31 for cars and motorcycles; there is no toll for passenger vehicles going from New York City to New Jersey.
-New Jersey and New York–issued E-ZPass users are charged $14.06 for cars and $13.06 for motorcycles during off-peak hours, and $16.06 for cars and $15.06 for motorcycles during peak hours.
-Users with E-ZPasses issued from agencies outside of New Jersey and New York are charged the tolls-by-mail rate.
+As of 4 January 2026, the toll going from New Jersey to New York City is $23.30 for cars and motorcycles with toll-by-plate or E-ZPasses issued by agencies outside of New York and New Jersey.
+New Jersey and New York–issued E-ZPass users are charged $14.79 for cars and $13.79 for motorcycles during off-peak hours, and $16.79 for cars and $15.79 for motorcycles during peak hours.
+E-ZPass Mid-Tier users are charged $19.55 for cars and $19.05 for motorcycles.
+There is no toll for passenger vehicles going from New York City to New Jersey.

-From July 2025, the Mid-Tier rate is $18.72, while the toll-by-mail rate is $22.38.

 Tolls were formerly collected at a tollbooth on the New Jersey side.
 Originally, tolls were collected in both directions.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York City to New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to south- or eastbound-only at that time.
 E-ZPass was first made available at the Holland Tunnel in October 1997.

 In March 2020, due to the COVID-19 pandemic, all-electronic tolling was temporarily placed in effect for all Port Authority crossings, including the Holland Tunnel.
 Open road tolling began on December 23, 2020.
 The tollbooths were dismantled, and drivers were no longer able to pay cash at the tunnel.
 Instead, there will be cameras mounted onto new overhead gantries at the New Jersey side going to New York City.
 A vehicle without E-ZPass will have a picture taken of its license plate and a bill for the toll will be mailed to its owner.
 For E-ZPass users, sensors will detect their transponders wirelessly.
 The carpool discount plan was eliminated because the discount required a manual count of passengers.